 One of the core objectives of financial literacy is to save money to achieve financial goals.
 For saving again need to manage income and expenses through budgeting.

-Life is uncertain, any time we have emergencies like medical expenses, major car or home repair and legal settlement.
+Life is uncertain, any time we have emergencies like medical expenses, major car or home repair, and legal settlement.
 To fund these emergency expenses, we must have an emergency fund.

 We need to invest money from our savings to achieve our financial goals like – home buying, children’s education, and retirement planning.

-Lack of financial knowledge is the main reason for insufficient funds for retirement. we need to invest in right funds to get enough returns to cope with the rising cost of living.
+Lack of financial knowledge is the main reason for insufficient funds for retirement. we need to invest in the right funds to get enough returns to cope with the rising cost of living.

 Savings helps in:

 - Creating an emergency fund

 - Investing in assets to generate income in future